The Society of Folk Dance Historians (SFDH)

 Information: A region.

-Asia is Earth's largest and most populous continent, located primarily in the Eastern and Northern Hemispheres.
-It shares the continental landmass of Eurasia with the continent of Europe and the continental landmass of Afro-Eurasia with both Europe and Africa.
+Asia is Earth's largest and most populous region, located primarily in the Eastern and Northern Hemispheres.
+It shares the continental landmass of Eurasia with the region of Europe and the continental landmass of Afro-Eurasia with both Europe and Africa.
 In general terms, Asia is bounded on the east by the Pacific Ocean, on the south by the Indian Ocean, and on the north by the Arctic Ocean.
 The border of Asia with Europe is a historical and cultural construct, as there is no clear physical and geographical separation between them.
 It is somewhat arbitrary and has moved since its first conception in classical antiquity.
 The division of Eurasia into two continents reflects East-West cultural, linguistic, and ethnic differences, some of which vary on a spectrum rather than with a sharp dividing line.
 The most commonly accepted boundaries place Asia to the east of the Suez Canal separating it from Africa; and to the east of the Turkish Straits, the Ural Mountains and Ural River, and to the south of the Caucasus Mountains and the Caspian and Black Seas, separating it from Europe.

 Asia varies greatly across and within its regions with regard to ethnic groups, cultures, environments, economics, historical ties, and government systems.
 It also has a mix of many different climates ranging from the equatorial south via the hot desert in the Middle East, temperate areas in the east, and the continental centre to vast subarctic and polar areas in Siberia.